MScholtes/PS2EXE/README.md

 ### Config files:
 PS2EXE can create config files with the name of the generated executable + ".config".
 In most cases those config files are not necessary, they are a manifest that tells which .Net Framework version should be used.
 As you will usually use the actual .Net Framework, try running your excutable without the config file.

+### Parameter processing:
+Compiled scripts process parameters like the original script does.
+One restriction comes from the Windows environment: for all executables all parameters have the type STRING, if there is no implicit conversion for your parameter type you have to convert explicitly in your script.
+You can even pipe content to the executable with the same restriction (all piped values have the type STRING).

 ### Password security:
 Never store passwords in your compiled script!
 One can simply decompile the script with the parameter -extract.
 For example
 ```powershell